Block colourings of star systems: Introduction

 A trivial lower bound on the chromatic index of a $G$-design can be obtained by dividing the number of blocks by the largest possible size of a colour class (i.e.\ the maximum possible number of disjoint blocks).
 For an $e$-star system, the maximum number of disjoint blocks is $\lfloor n/(e+1) \rfloor$, and the number of blocks is $n(n-1)/2e$.
 Thus, for an $e$-star system $\mathcal{D}$ of order $n$, we have

 We will denote this lower bound by $L(n,e)$.
-Clearly, a necessary condition for the existence of a resolvable $e$-star system would be that $n\equiv 0$ (mod $e+1$), in addition to the usual admissibility criteria.
+When the necessary conditions for the existence of a resolvable $e$-star system are satisfied, the floor and ceiling functions disappear, and we are left with the obvious formula for the number of parallel classes.